Saphall/Yelp-ETL/docs/etl_documentation.md

                 execute_batch(cur, extract_query, filtered_data)
                 con.commit()
 ```
-Here I first checked if table_name if `raw_business` because it contained nested json.
+Here I first checked if table_name is `raw_business` because it contained nested json.
 So, I extracted it using temporary table and mapping it to raw table using shell command of postgres i.e `psql`.

-Then I extracted other files to correct raw_tables by reading the content of lines and batch ineserting it using `execute_batch`.
+Then I extracted other files to correct raw_tables by reading the content of json and batch ineserting it using `execute_batch`.

 #### iii.
 Function call with correct parameters:

-Finally we call this funcion providing the correct `table_name`, `json file_path` and `sql query_path` to execute.
+Finally we call this function providing the correct `table_name`, `json file_path` and `sql query_path` to execute.

 ```